ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_with_aws_s3.md

 # Clustering with Amazon AWS S3

-When setting up clustering, you can use Amazon AWS S3 as a binary handler, meaning AWS S3 will be used to store binary files.
+When setting up clustering, you can use Amazon AWS S3 as a binary handler, meaning AWS S3 is used to store binary files.

 !!! tip